 LAEL THELANDER -MIXED MEDIA

 My Name is Lael (Rasmussen) Thelander.
 I grew up in Garden where I attended grade school, graduated from Big Bay de Noc High School and from Suomi College.
 A year after my husband, Charlie, and I were married we moved to Indiana because of his work for Enbridge Pipeline.
 Six moves within four states and 33 years later Charlie retired in 2006 and we are now back "home".
-We have two children: Heather (Rudy) have three sons and Chad (Jenn) have one son.
+We have two children: Heather (Rudy) have three sons and Chad (Jenn) have two sons.
 Working with fabrics has always been a part of my life from the day my Mother taught me to sew and my Grandmother taught me to knit and crochet.
 I was a 4-H member through school and a leader when my kids were members.
 I have taught ceramics, basket weaving, wheat weaving, done alterations, custom sewing, quilting, and freelance sewing for American Girl as well as knitting and crocheting items to donate to organizations.
 In 1980 a friend asked me to take a stained glass class and the rest is history.
 In many way the two mediums are a lot alike..........cutting and putting back together.

 I have been a consignor with the Garden Gallery since they opened their doors.
 Now that Charlie and I are back on the Garden Peninsula, I have been able to become more involved with all those who work so hard behind the scenes to make the Village Artisans and Garden Gallery such an important part of the community.